dayvillefire/dayvillefire.gov/content/services/technical-rescue.md

 heroBackground: 'services/service1.jpg'
 ---

-Dayville is proud to host a variety of technical rescue services, including Northeastern Connecticut's only confined space rescue team.
+The **Dayville Fire Company** is proud to host a variety of technical rescue services, including Northeastern Connecticut's only [confined space rescue team](/services/technical-rescue/confined-space/).